MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2wpfbrowser.md

 1. If a preview channel of Microsoft Edge (Beta, Dev, or Canary) is not already installed, in a separate window or tab, see [Install a preview channel of Microsoft Edge](../how-to/machine-setup.md#install-a-preview-channel-of-microsoft-edge) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue the steps below.

-2. To test the experimental APIs ahead of time and ensure WebView2 app's forward-compatibility, see [Approaches to making your app use a specific browser channel](../how-to/set-preview-channel.md#approaches-to-making-your-app-use-a-specific-browser-channel) in _Test upcoming APIs and features_.
+1. To test the experimental APIs ahead of time and ensure your WebView2 app's forward-compatibility, see [Approaches to making your app use a specific browser channel](../how-to/set-preview-channel.md#approaches-to-making-your-app-use-a-specific-browser-channel) in _Test upcoming APIs and features_.
 Follow the steps in that section, and then return to this page and continue the steps below.

 <!-- ====================================================================== -->